LandWarderer2772/popcat-wrapper/docs/examples.md

 # Examples

-Comprehensive examples for using Popcat Wrapper in real applications.
+Comprehensive examples for using PopcatAPI Wrapper in real applications.

 ## Discord Bot Integration